marchtaylor/gbCrangon/README.md

 <!-- paste(version$major, version$minor, sep = ".") -->

-As of September 2025, this analysis has been run in R Version 4.4.2, with the following package versions:
+As of August 2025, this analysis has been run in R Version 4.4.2, with the following package versions:

     ##  [1] "tidyr (1.3.1)"         "dplyr (1.1.4)"         "data.table (1.17.0)"
     ##  [4] "pals (1.9)"            "sinkr (0.7.4)"         "ggplot2 (3.5.1)"